SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 As a last step, Poetry Slam Manager and SAP BTP admin applications are added to the SAP Business ByDesign launchpad to make it possible for both poetry slam managers and system administrators to launch all relevant applications from a single launchpad.

-1. To create mashup for the SAP BTP application subscription Poetry Slams Manager, first, launch the **SAP BTP Application Tenant URL** and copy the link address of the Poetry Slam Manager application.

-2. Go to SAP Business ByDesign and open the *Application and User Management - Mashup Authoring* work center view.
+1. To create mashup for the SAP BTP application subscription Poetry Slams Manager, go to SAP Business ByDesign and open the *Application and User Management - Mashup Authoring* work center view.
 Create and activate a new URL mashup with the following data:
 	- *Port Binding Type*: Select *1 - Without Port Binding*
+    - *Mashup Category*: Select *Application Integration*.
 	- *Mashup Name*: ``Poetry Slams``
 	- *Description*: ``Manage poetry slams``
-	- *URL*: Enter the URL of the web application from step 1.
+	- *URL*: Enter the **SAP BTP Application Tenant URL**, you noted down in a previous step.
 	- *HTTP Method*: Select *Get*.

+    For more information on mashup creation in SAP Business ByDesign, go to the [SAP help](https://help.sap.com/docs/SAP_BUSINESS_BYDESIGN/2754875d2d2a403f95e58a41a9c7d6de/2be269a4722d1014a96d9a0ba09c255a.html).

-3. To create a mashup for the Identity Authentication service admin application, go to the *Application and User Management - Mashup Authoring* work center view.
+2. To create a mashup for the Identity Authentication service admin application, go to the *Application and User Management - Mashup Authoring* work center view.
 Create and activate a new URL mashup with the following data:
 	- *Port Binding Type*: Select *1 - Without Port Binding*
+    - *Mashup Category*: Select *Application Integration*.
 	- *Mashup Name*: ``Identity Authentication Service``
 	- *Description*: ``Manage user authorizations and user groups``
 	- *URL*: Enter the URL of the Identity Authentication service admin UI following the pattern ``https://<Identity Authentication service hostname>/admin/``.
 	- *HTTP Method*: Select *Get*.

-4. To add the SAP BTP applications to the SAP Business ByDesign Launchpad, in SAP Business ByDesign, open the *Home - My Launchpad* work center view.
+3. To add the SAP BTP applications to the SAP Business ByDesign launchpad, in SAP Business ByDesign, open the *Home - My Launchpad* work center view.
 Go to the *Me Area* in the top shell bar and select *Start Personalization Mode*.
 Choose the launchpad group that fits your use case best (or create a new group), choose *Add*, and pin the tiles referring to the mashups created above from the mashup gallery to the launchpad.
 Save your changes and leave the personalization mode.

-5. To test the front-end single sign-on, use the single-sign-on URL (following the pattern ``https://myXXXXXX-sso.sapbydesign.com/``) and log on using your Identity Authentication service user to open SAP Business ByDesign.
+4. To test the front-end single sign-on, use the single-sign-on URL (following the pattern ``https://myXXXXXX-sso.sapbydesign.com/``) and log on using your Identity Authentication service user to open SAP Business ByDesign.
 Launch the SAP BTP application via the SAP Business ByDesign launchpad.
 No additional authentication is required.

 <img src="./images/byd_launchpad.png" width="80%">